Cleverscript/ProductDiscount/README.md

-# ProductDiscount
+# ProductDiscount 1C-Bitrix
-Getting a list of discounted products
+Getting a list of discounted products in 1C-Bitrix

 Use
 ---